WishKuo/WonderLab/Software_Doc/Unity/Train_Movement.md

+# Brief
+The train movement controls train to switch window, stop at checkpoint, leave the checkpoint, move reverse.

 # Dependency
 - In the train prefab (local):Assets\Prefabs
 - In the main game scene (global): on 'TrainMgr', below '=====Manager======' `Assets\Scripts\Train\TrainMgr.cs`